elevenfour/user-information-statistics-articles/README.md

-# Articles for User Information Statistics
+# User Information Statistics: Display Articles

 This plugin adds a counter of articles by a user to their profile in WoltLab Suite.